 Share My Lesson was developed by the American Federation of Teachers and TES Connect, an online network of educators, and provides a space for teachers to share lesson plans and teaching resources.
 Share My Lesson contains lesson plans aligned to the Standards and created by and for teachers.
 In addition, users can browse lesson plans by state to find lesson plans that align with current standards.
 Users must create an account to use this free site.

-Teaching Channel: Confused About Common Core?
+Teaching Channel: Common Core

 A searchable collection of activities, student work and instructional units aligned to the CCSS and created by educators in New York City.